Level:

 10 spots added - 171 photos shared

-Grande Soeur (also known as East Sister) is located approximately 6 kilometers off the northern tip of La Digue.
+Grande Soeur (also known as East Sister) is located off the northern tip of La Digue.
 With Petite Soeur (or West Sister), they form the “Sisters Islands”.
 These two tiny private islands are covered by lush vegetation and surrounded by well-preserved coral reefs.
-The beach situated on the west side of Grande Soeur is, for many people, the most beautiful beach in the Seychelles.
-Marine life is exceptionally abundant on the coral reef stretching in front of it: sea turtles resting serenely under the surface, hundreds of tropical fish and, and even small white-tip sharks swimming along the seabed.
+The beach situated on the west side of Grande Soeur is, for many people, the most beautiful beach in Seychelles.
+Marine life is exceptionally abundant on the coral reef stretching in front of it: sea turtles, hundreds of tropical fish, and small reef sharks.

 Enter the water directly from the beach (if you are on the island), or from your boat.

-The reef flat is shallow but covered by well-preserved hard coral.
-As you move along the reef, it is easy to come across several species of butterflyfish and surgeonfish (often seen in large schools grazing on the coral beds).
-You might see dozens of other species in the area, particularly pufferfish, parrotfish and angelfish.
+The reef flat is shallow but covered by healthy hard coral.
+Snorkeling the reef, you will easily spot several species of butterflyfish and surgeonfish.
+Dozens of other fish species are common at this location, including pufferfish, parrotfish and angelfish.

-On the reef drop-off, the water becomes suddenly much deeper (↕3-6m).
-This is the area where you will have the best chance to encounter hawksbill sea turtles, especially if you visit the area during the week.
-They have long been used to human presence and rest quietly just under the surface.
-In this deeper areas, you may also get the chance to see a white-tip shark patrolling serenely just above the seabed.
+The reef drop-off is much deeper (↕9-18ft/3-6m).
+This is the area where you will have the best chance to encounter hawksbill sea turtles.
+They seem used to human presence and rest quietly just under the surface.
+In these deeper areas, you may also spot one of the small reef sharks which regularly visit the area.

 Hawksbill sea turtles are a familiar sight in La Digue and its neighboring islands, like Grande Soeur.
 In order to be a responsible snorkeler, be sure to respect the following rules when observing them: